The gravitational field

 contribution to the total field, where each contribution should be calculated

-speed of gravitational propagation.
+of gravitational propagation.

 The third Heaviside equation

-leads to the possibility of gravitational
+leads to possibility of gravitational

 The gravitational field strength